mgrahamjo/payload/README.md

 });
 ```

 But watch out!
-This syntax isn't minification-safe unless you account for it in a build step.
+Like other non-annotated AMD implementations, this shorthand syntax isn't minification-safe unless you account for it in a build step.
 I haven't yet published a plugin for that.

 ### Export modules

-In the example above, nothing will happen until `foo` and `bar` are defined like this:
+In the example above, nothing will happen until `foo` and `bar` are defined using `payload.define()`:

 ```
 payload.define('foo', {